donghyeonk/fastText1607/README.md

 # Bag of Tricks for Efficient Text Classification, fastText
-Unofficial PyTorch Implementation of "Bag of Tricks for Efficient Text Classification", 2016, A. Joulin et al. (https://arxiv.org/pdf/1607.01759.pdf)
+Unofficial PyTorch Implementation of "Bag of Tricks for Efficient Text Classification", 2016, A. Joulin, E. Grave, P. Bojanowski, and T. Mikolov (https://arxiv.org/pdf/1607.01759.pdf)

 * The original model
     * fastText, h=10, bigram (See Table 1 of the paper)